Partyzanske, Bashtanka Raion, Mykolaiv Oblast

-Partyzanske (Ukrainian: Партизанське), is a settlement located in the Bashtanka Raion of the Mykolaiv Oblast in Ukraine.
+Partyzanske (Ukrainian: Партизанське), is a rural settlement located in the Bashtanka Raion of the Mykolaiv Oblast in Ukraine.
 The governing body is the Partyzanske Village Council.
 The population is 1,021.

 History

 On July 17, 2020, the settlement was transferred into the Bashtanka Raion from the Vitovsky Raion.

 During the 2022 Russian invasion of Ukraine, the village was occupied and later contested.

 Geography

 The elevation of the settlement is 57 meters.
 It has an area of 0.57 square kilometers or ~570 square meters.

 The hamlet is located near Snihurvika, Pervomaiske, Novopetrivka and north of Blahodatne.